 Error handling

-Errors signaled by PostgreSQL will be converted into an Emacs Lisp error that subclasses pg-error
+Errors signaled by PostgreSQL will be converted into an Emacs Lisp error that subclasses pg-error.

 You can handle these errors as usual in Emacs Lisp, as shown in the example below.